varunteja007006/JobToday-ReactJS/README.md

 - Global state management (Redux)
 - Recharts for beautiful bar charts area charts, etc..
 - Daisy UI Components, Tailwind CSS for styling.
+- Dark/Light Mode
+- Filter the Job Applications with ease.

 For more information on the above mentioned modules check the package.json file for dependencies.
 Some Dependencies with their URLs are also mentioned at the bottom of the Readme.md file.